Sending Home Assistant logs to Graylog

 Graylog can of course collect logs from other sources also.
 I configured for example my Unifi AP’s to also log to Graylog, just because it’s possible.
 I must admit that they produce quite some logging including many warnings that don’t tell me anything so I wonder if I wasn’t happier when I didn’t know about them.
 But on the other side, I can choose to ignore those and in the unlikely event that I might need them I do at least have easy access.
 And I can always route them into a specific stream if the bother me too much.

-When using logspout and the standard yournald Docker log driver this will end up in duplicate log messages.
+Docker log driver this will end up in duplicate log messages.

 To enable Syslog input in Graylog:

-• Go to System ➔ Inputs
+System ➔ Inputs

-• Give it the title Syslog UDP or whatever you like
+- Give it the title

-• The other defaults should be fine, just check them and press Save
+or whatever you like - The other defaults should be fine, just check them and press

 An obvious source of syslog events is of course the host running HA.
 On my Debian system I simply created the file